Last Call (2021 film)

 Last Call is a 2021 comedy-drama film directed by Paolo Pilladi, who co-wrote the screenplay with Greg Lingo, based on a story by Greg Lingo, Michael Baughan and Billy Reilly.
 The film was originally titled Crabs in a Bucket.
 The film stars Jeremy Piven, Taryn Manning, Zach McGowan, Jamie Kennedy and Bruce Dern.

 Last Call had a limited theatrical release in the United States on March 19, 2021, by IFC Films.
 However, due to the COVID-19 pandemic, it was simultaneously made available for streaming.
 The film was released separately in the United Kingdom on March 29, 2021.

 Plot

 Mick (Jeremy Piven) is a local success story and Philadelphia real estate developer.
 He returns to his blue-collar hometown, fictional "Darby Heights"(based on Upper Darby, a suburb of West Philadelphia), for a funeral and is obligated to stay to ensure his parents’ struggling family business gets back on course.

-In the meantime, he begins to grow closer to his childhood crush, Ali (Taryn Manning) whilst enduring constant ridicule from his old hometown crew.
+In the meantime, he begins to grow closer to his childhood crush, Ali (Taryn Manning) while enduring constant ridicule from his old hometown crew.
 As Mick begins to reconnect with the neighborhood, he finds himself at a crossroads when forced to either raze or resurrect the family bar.